martinhill/hearthmate/README.md

 # Hearthmate

 An experimental robot that controls a wood stove air vent to achieve optimal combustion.
-Optimal combustion is achieved by maximizing heat retention and minimizing creosote buildup.
+Optimal combustion maximizes heat retention and minimizing creosote buildup.

 ## Hardware